 In the first part of the 20th century, sacroiliac (SI) joint syndrome was the most common diagnosis for lumbago (low back pain).
 Any pain in the low back, buttock, or adjacent leg was usually referred to as SI joint syndrome.
 Before 1932, SI joint syndrome was a particularly popular diagnosis.
 There was actually a period referred to as the “Era of the SI Joint.”

 Yet even today, SI joint pain is often overlooked.
-Many physicians have not been trained to consider it.
+Many physicians do not consider it as an important aspect of severe joint syndromes.
 Many are still reluctant to believe a joint that has so little movement can cause back pain.

 Learn about SI joint syndrome including